Dicklesworthstone/llm_aided_ocr/README.md

 ## Functions
 Here are some of the important functions and what they do:

-- `convert_pdf_to_images_func`: Converts PDF to images.
+- `convert_pdf_to_images_func`: Converts a PDF to images.
 - `check_extracted_pages_func`: Checks if the extracted text is long enough to be a page.
-- `remove_intro`: Removes the intro from the LLM output text.
+- `remove_intro`: Removes the introduction from the LLM output text.
 - `is_valid_english`: Checks if the given text is valid English.
 - `process_text_with_llm_func`: Processes the text with the LLM.
+- `calculate_sentence_embedding`: Computes the sentence embedding for a given text.
+- `calculate_similarity`: Computes the cosine similarity between the embeddings of the corrected and original sentences.
 - `filter_hallucinations`: Filters out hallucinations from the corrected text.
 - `ocr_image`: Performs OCR on the given image.

 ## Note
-This project uses the fuzzy string matching to filter out potential hallucinations from the LLM corrected text.
+This project uses cosine similarity between sentence embeddings to filter out potential hallucinations from the LLM corrected text.
 This is a simple heuristic and may not be perfect.
-You may need to adjust the threshold for fuzzy matching or use a different method depending on your needs.
+You may need to adjust the threshold for cosine similarity or use a different method depending on your needs.